 - Write an obituary or simply jot down information you would like included in an obituary.

-- Decide where the obituary and memorial information should appear.
+- Decide where obituary and memorial information should appear.

-- Choose the type of funeral service you would like including the burial you prefer and make those arrangements.
+- Choose the type of service you would like including the burial you prefer and make those arrangements.
 You will need to decide:

 - Select the speakers and the eulogies that you would want to represent you.

-- Decide what organizations or churches will benefit from memorial donations in your name if any.
+- Decide what organizations or church will benefit from memorial donations in your name.